abayley/oracle-tools/README.md

  * don't have to enter long connection URLs
  * pipe output through GNU source-highlight (when appropriate)
- * can send in commands via stdin or run
  * can use interactively or batch; enables rlwrap when appropriate

-I use a worker script - runsqlplus - and an invoker script for each login (this contains the authentication information, so you need to be careful with permissions).
+I use a worker script - $SQLPATH/runsqlplus - and an invoker script for each login (this contains the authentication information, so you need to be careful with permissions).

 This is an example invoker script: